 I remember when I just started to think about my first investments, I struggled with choosing the ‘right’ investment approach.
 It took me quite a while to understand what was going on (dozens of books and articles, hundreds of hours of videos and years of practice ).
 I am a slow learner.
-I hope that what I wrote below would help all investors who are just starting on their journey.
+I hope that what I wrote below will help all investors who are just starting their journey.

 What is the real challenge?

 So why then do you read articles on Whether Value Investing is Dead?
 Or What is Wrong with Value Investment Approach? - you can easily ignore them.
 Nothing can be wrong with paying less for something that is worth more.